APM Reliability: Core Features And What’s Not an APM

 4. Performance Tracking with KPIs

 You can’t improve what you don’t measure.
-APM should enable you to track key performance indicators (KPIs) that matter most to your business.
-Whether your focus is risk assessment, data-driven maintenance, cost, efficiency, or compliance, the right system should gives you the visibility to monitor what truly drives performance.
+APM should enable you to track key metrics and key performance indicators (KPIs) that matter most to your business.
+By monitoring these key metrics, organizations can realize key benefits such as the ability to enhance performance and reduce costs.
+Whether your focus is risk assessment, data-driven maintenance, cost, efficiency, or compliance, the right system should give you the visibility to monitor what truly drives performance.

 5. Support for Strategy Development

-A true APM platform doesn’t just detect issues, it helps build smarter strategies.
-By analyzing asset history, failure modes, and performance patterns, an APM software should support the creation and refinement of Preventive maintenance, PM optimization and PdM plans.
+A true APM platform doesn’t just detect issues, it helps build smarter strategies by supporting maintenance planning and strategy development.
+By analyzing asset history, failure modes, and performance patterns, an APM software should support the creation and refinement of Preventive maintenance, PM optimization, and PdM plans.
+Understanding each failure mode is critical for developing effective strategies.
+APM platforms also support reliability centered maintenance and risk based inspection methodologies, enabling systematic, data-driven approaches to optimize asset performance and reduce unplanned downtime.

 6. ERP systems, EAM and CMMS Integration

 No one wants another data silo.
-An APM systems should be designed to complement, not replace, your CMMS or ERP.
+An APM system should be designed to complement, not replace, your CMMS, ERP, or EAM system integration.
 By integrating with these platforms, the APM ensures that data flows freely, so insights become actions (like triggering a work order) without manual duplication.
+Integration with control systems is also important, as it enables comprehensive data flow from physical assets and machinery for more effective asset performance analysis.

 7. Dashboards for Visibility